eze-kiel/char-stats/README.md

 This will analyse `text.txt` and display the results in a graph named `graph.png`.
 You have have to specify the extension of the output (default : PNG).

 ## Example
-Example with *La comédie humaine vol. 1* from Honoré de Balzac :
+Example with *La comédie humaine vol. 1* from Honoré de Balzac, in french :
 ![](graph.png)

 ## Packages required